 Economic assistance through bilateral relationship is divided into three categories, ODA (Oversea Development Assistance), OOF (Other Official Flows) and PF (Private Flows).
-Japan's annual budget for ODA in FY 2009 is 672 billion yen (approximately 7 billion dollars), which is further subdivided into 1) gift and 2) loans.
+Japan's annual budget for ODA in FY 2013 was 11.8 billion US\$, which is further subdivided into 1) gift and 2) loans.
 Many of public health related ODA is given as gift such as construction of hospitals and medical equipment.
-In FY 2008, 123 programs were provided as gift economic assistance in public health.

 Technological assistance consists of inviting technicians to Japan for training and sending Japanese experts to the receiving countries.
-As of FY 2004, 65 projects were going on as shown below in the order of inception.